A Genetic Consultation Can Benefit Many Different Individuals Such As:

 - a personal and/or family history of a neurologic condition (e.g., Alzheimer’s, Parkinson’s, Charcot-Marie-Tooth)

-- a personal and/or family history of a cardiac disease (e.g., long QT or Brugada syndrome, dilated or hypertrophic cardiomyopathy)
+- a personal and/or family history of a heart disease (e.g., long QT or Brugada syndrome, dilated or hypertrophic cardiomyopathy)

 - a history of not responding to certain medications or need dosing for specific types of medications